mvp/uhubctl/README.md

 This utility was tested to compile and work on Linux (Ubuntu/Debian, Redhat/Fedora/CentOS, Arch Linux, Gentoo, openSUSE, Buildroot), FreeBSD, NetBSD, SunOS and MacOS.

-> :warning: MacOS 12.4 x86 has [USB stack bug](https://github.com/libusb/libusb/issues/1156) which breaks `uhubctl` operation.
-Solution is to upgrade to MacOS 12.5 which has this bug fixed.

 While `uhubctl` compiles on Windows, USB power switching does not work on Windows because `libusb` is using `winusb.sys` driver, which according to Microsoft does not support [necessary USB control requests](https://social.msdn.microsoft.com/Forums/sqlserver/en-US/f680b63f-ca4f-4e52-baa9-9e64f8eee101).